-The diamond option listed is for a 1 carat eye clean SI2 colorless white diamond with GHI color.
-If you would like to change clarity or carat size, email for customization!
+The lab formed diamond option listed is for a 1 carat eye clean SI2 lab diamond with GHI color.
+If you would like to change clarity or carat size (or upgrade to a natural diamond), email for customization!

 **Kindly Note: Please allow up to 4 weeks for production lead time.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.